Shakibul-CyberSec/Bug-Bounty-Automated-Recon/README.md

    - Nuclei

 # Contributing:
 Contributions are welcome!
-If you have any suggestions, improvements, or bug fixes, feel free to open an issue or submit a pull request.
+If you have any suggestions, improvements feel free to open an issue or submit a pull request.
 # License:
 This project is licensed under the MIT License - see the LICENSE file for details.